AS Roma: Friedkin era and European success

-Colours, kits, crests and nicknames
+In July 2025, Roma's majority owners, The Friedkin Group, launched Pursuit Sports, a dedicated multi-club management vehicle to oversee their football properties, including Roma and Everton.
+Pursuit Sports is led by CEO Dave Beeston and is intended to provide strategic, data-driven support across the clubs while maintaining their individual identities.

+Club identity

 Roma's colours of carmine red with a golden yellow trim represents the traditional colours of Rome, the official seal of the Comune di Roma features the same colours.
 The gold and the purple-red represent Roman imperial dignity.
 White shorts and black socks are usually worn with the red shirt.
 However, in particularly high key matches, the shorts and socks are the same colour as the home shirt.

 The kit itself was originally worn by Roman Football Club; one of the three clubs who merged to form the current incarnation in 1927.
 Because of the colours they wear, Roma are often nicknamed i giallorossi meaning the yellow-reds.
 Roma's away kit is traditionally white, with a third kit changing colour from time to time.

 A popular nickname for the club is "i lupi" ("the wolves") – the animal has always featured on the club's badge in different forms throughout their history.
 The emblem of the team is currently the one which was used when the club was first founded.
 It portrays the female wolf with the two infant brothers Romulus and Remus, illustrating the myth of the founding of Rome, superimposed on a bipartite golden yellow over a maroon red shield.
 In the myth from which the club takes their nickname and logo, the twins (sons of Mars and Rhea Silvia) are thrown into the river Tiber by their uncle Amulius.
 A she-wolf then saved the twins and looked after them.
 Eventually, the two twins took revenge on Amulius before falling out themselves – Romulus killed Remus and was thus made king of a new city named in his honour, Rome.